Finch & Laurel

 I'm a quieter type, patient and thoughtful, and a classic over-thinker.
 I love the color green, twinkle lights, houseplants, lightning bugs, dark chocolate, and home-improvement projects.
 I enjoy organizing but I hate cleaning.
 I love kids and thought about becoming an elementary school teacher, but I don't have any children of my own.

 I have a deep love for the outdoors, and I'm at my happiest when I'm travelling.
 While my favorite landscape is the snow-capped mountains of some of the places we've hiked and visited, like New Zealand's South Island, the Grand Tetons in Wyoming, or Jasper, Canada, when I'm home in Jacksonville, I love shark tooth hunting at Mickler's Beach or spending time walking around Hanna Park or my own neighborhood.

 My clients are my friends, and I love hearing updates and milestones from their lives on Facebook and Instagram.
 I hope to get to know you and your family sometime soon!

-While Chelsea has been capturing memories for families, I have been working at the University of North Florida as an Assistant Director for student support programs.
+While Chelsea has been capturing memories for families, I have been working at the University of North Florida as a Director for student support programs.
 My favorite things are trying new restaurants, Chelsea, and memorizing pointless trivia, not in that order.